-Can a Marvin/nonmarital cohabitation agreement address the responsibility for shared debts?
+Can a Marvin/nonmarital cohabitation agreement be modified or revoked?

 Call : 310-770-7722 | Email : hermes@peterhermes.com